nlabrador/WetWalk/README.md

 # WetWalk
 WetWalk PHP Command-line tool that parses PHP files and transforms into a "dry-run" (echo) mode

-This will help to easily create a "dryrun" version of your classes or scripts.
-It finds function or method calls and convert that call into an echo with the function call to display.
+This helps create a "dryrun" version of your classes or scripts.
+It finds function or method calls and convert that call into `echo` with the function call to display.
+Instead of running or execute the call we replace it with `echo` to show us what function call we are supposed to execute.

 If your scripts or classes is calling system commands like `exec`, `mkdir`, `system`, etc. Creating a "dryrun" version of them is the best way to test them out.